khaledtamer22/Docker-Dockerize-.NET-Application/README.md

 ## 1- Open your CLI in the root folder of the application after you download the application

 ## 2- Build the image using the following command
-'docker build --tag appName .'
+`docker build --tag appName .`

 ## 2- Make the container that the application will run on using the following
-'docker run  -d -p 8080:80 --name hrapp dockerhrapp'
+`docker run  -d -p 8080:80 --name hrapp dockerhrapp`

 #Note we choosed port 8080